 Project Rain Barrel is a collaboration between River Network, Coca-Cola North America, the Coca-Cola Foundation, and local host organizations across the U.S. And Canada.
 “Rain barrels are a tangible and effective way to inspire change to preserve our water resources,” said Jon Radtke, Water Sustainability Program Director for Coca-Cola North America.
 “Working with our local partners, we can encourage communities to save water drop by drop, barrel by barrel, and replenish a significant amount of water back into nature.”

-Join PRWC at the Woodbury Earth Day Festival at Hollow Park on April 21 to create your very own rain barrel (one per household).
+Join PRWC at the Woodbury Earth Day Festival at Hollow Park on May 4 to create your very own rain barrel.
 All materials are provided at the workshop and PRWC volunteers will help guide you through the process.The take home product will be one finished 55-gallon rain barrel that will capture your roof's rain water.
-Participants must be prepared to bring their rain barrel home with them on April 21.
+Participants must be prepared to bring their rain barrel home with them on May 4.
+Dimensions of the drums are 26” diameter across end, 39”long and 72” circumference.
 Registration for the rain barrel workshop starts now at only $40 per barrel, a bargain compared to the $100+ it costs for a ready-made rain barrel.
 Last year workshop slots filled up quickly!
 Register online or call PRWC at (203) 263-0076.
 Pre-registration and payment is required.